Doramad Radioactive Toothpaste: Development

 The toothpaste was slightly radioactive because it contained small amounts of thorium obtained from monazite sands.
 Auergesellschaft used thorium and rare-earth elements in making industrial products including mantles for gas lanterns; the toothpaste was produced as a byproduct.
 Its radioactive content was promoted as imparting health benefits, including antibacterial action and a contribution to strengthening the "defenses of teeth and gums".

 According to the manufacturer's marketing materials, it was said to work due to the biological properties of the thorium increasing the circulation of the blood in the gums, destroying germs, and increasing the "life force" in the tissues of the mouth.

-Effect
+Claims

 The company promised radiantly white teeth and bacterial extraction due to the ionizing radiation of the radioactive substances.
 The toothpaste was considered at the time a milestone of technical achievement and was touted as a "miracle remedy".
-Consequential damage caused by ionizing radiation is mostly unknown.
-Only after the atomic bombs were used in Hiroshima and Nagasaki were the potential effects of ionizing radiation recognized; thus, the toothpaste's claims were invalid.
+At the time the damage caused by ionizing radiation was not known.